 Administration of Justice

 The President’s Directorate supports the President in the management of the Constitutional Court.
-It comprises the following departments:
+It consists of several presidential departments.
+The Presidential Directorate is under the authority of the Presidential Director, who also exercises official supervision over all employees of the Constitutional Court.

-The “Organisation, Project Management and Registry” department covers all organizational issues and manages cross-departmental projects.
-Its tasks include, in particular, electronic filing and the drawing up of reports.
-The main task of the registry unit is to record all judgments rendered by the Court and to edit them in database format (cf. here).
+The main task of the Registry unit is to record all judgments rendered by the Court and to edit them in database format (cf. here).
 The edited judgments are transmitted in abridged form and in full to the “Constitutional Court” database in the Legal Information System of the Republic of Austria at least once a week.
 Thus, the judgments are accessible to the interested public free of charge not later than one week after service upon the parties concerned.
 Moreover, the archiving unit also replies to questions received by telephone, in writing or by email regarding the jurisprudence of the Court.
 Within the department, the Registry is responsible for the processing and management of files, contacts with interested parties during office hours, and session management.

 The Media Spokesperson is in charge of informing the public, especially the media, about the work of the Constitutional Court (further information here).